 What is Tramadol?

-Tramadol is a synthetic opioid analgesic drug prescribed as a painkiller to help people manage mild to moderate pain, such as after surgery or for chronic conditions.
-It interacts with the opioid receptors in the brain to minimize the pain felt by the user; but it also releases dopamine at the same time.
-Although it is considered a relatively safe drug with a low potential for abuse, dopamine is the hormone that increases happiness, a feeling of contentedness, and reward in the brain, explaining why tramadol is addictive.
+Tramadol is a synthetic opioid analgesic prescribed as a painkiller to help people manage mild to moderate pain, such as after surgery or for chronic conditions.
+It interacts with the opioid receptors in the brain to minimize the pain felt by the user while releasing dopamine.
+Although tramadol is considered a relatively safe drug with a low potential for abuse, dopamine is the hormone that increases happiness, a feeling of contentedness, and reward in the brain, explaining why tramadol is habit-forming and addictive.

-Although tramadol addiction produces the immediate pleasant effects of calm and euphoria, there is much uncomfortable short and long-term damage to the body, emotions, and mind after prolonged tramadol misuse.
+Tramadol addiction can cause both physical and mental side effects.
+Although using tramadol produces the immediate pleasant effects of calm and euphoria, there is much uncomfortable short and long-term damage to the body, emotions, and mind after prolonged tramadol abuse.
 These include:

 - Depression and anxiety